openedx/edx-documentation/en_us/open_edx_release_notes/source/maple.rst

 Uploading Errors
 ================

 - **File Chunk Missed During Upload** - The most common error that was captured, “Chunk Missed Error”.
 When a Course Import file (tar.gz) is larger than 20MB, it is divided into equal chunks and uploaded to the server.
-Due to our server configuration, it is possible to lose a chunk that could fail the course import while combing on the server
+Due to our server configuration, it is possible to lose a chunk that could fail the course import while combining on the server.

 - **File Chunk Failed To Upload Error** - This error is raised when a file chunk has been lost during the upload process.
-Due to this the file is corrupted and can not be processed.
+Due to this the file is corrupted and cannot be processed.

-- **Incompatible File** - This error is raised for the sanity check if a user accidentally tries to upload an incompatible file.
+- **Incompatible File** - This error is raised if a user accidentally tries to upload an incompatible file.
 This check exists in the frontend as well.

 Unpacking Errors
 ================

-There are a few validation checks before the unpacking of the tar file begins.
-These validation checks look redundant and similar to file upload but these errors are in place because this is an asynchronous task and can be triggered from the API.
-Currently, this work was out of scope so this is added in the “What’s Next” section.

-- **Invalid User** - In case the user_id provided does not exist.
-This is highly unlikely to occur from the front end, but this check is in place for the sanity check.
+- **Invalid User** - Raised if the provided user_id does not exist.
+The check is redundant if the import is submitted via Studio frontend, but is a valid sanity check for API submissions

 - **Permission Denied** - This error occurs if the user does not have the required permissions to perform the course import.
 Once that case occurs, the system throws the error to the user.